MaikJim/Hometown-Homepage-/README.md

 # Hometown-Homepage-

-it's a frist project of Frontend Carrer path from scrimba
+it's a first project of Frontend Carrer path from scrimba